Listed buildings in Alpraham

-Alpraham is a civil parish in Cheshire East, England.
-It contains twelve buildings that are recorded in the National Heritage List for England as designated listed buildings.
+Alpraham is a former civil parish in Cheshire East, England.
+It contained twelve buildings that are recorded in the National Heritage List for England as designated listed buildings.
 Of these, one is listed at Grade II*, the second-highest grade, and the others are at Grade II.
-Apart from the village of Alpraham, the parish is rural, and most of the listed buildings are residential or related to farming.
+Apart from the village of Alpraham, the parish was rural, and most of the listed buildings are residential or related to farming.
 The Shropshire Union Canal runs through the villages, and five structures associated with this are listed, two bridges, a set of locks, a stable block, and a former lock-keeper's cottage.